-See quality standard advisory committees on the website for details of standing committee 3 members who advised on the update of this quality standard.
+See our webpage on quality standard advisory committees for details of standing committee 3 members who advised on this quality standard.
+Information about the topic experts invited to join the standing members is available from the webpage for this quality standard.

-This quality standard has been included in the NICE Pathway on patient experience in adult NHS services, which brings together everything we have said on a topic in an interactive flowchart.
+This quality standard has been included in the NICE Pathways on patient experience in adult NHS services and shared decision making, which bring together everything we have said on a topic in an interactive flowchart.